zhenry9/ullr/docs/config-file.rst

 ~~~~~~~~~~~~~~~~~~~~
 The :ref:`MQTT broker <MQTT Messaging Protocol>` settings are under a special
 section named '$mqtt'.
 We'll stick with the default settings for this example,
-but you can use any broker setings you'd like.
+but you can use any broker settings you'd like.
 Using a private broker provides
 added security.

 .. code-block:: toml